PolymerSearch/api-instructions/README.md

 | data.errors | List| List of errors, only if data.success is false

-## Functionality : Copying views and customization from another manually created Polymer app
+## Copying views and customization from another manually created Polymer app

 Let's say you want to have certain views and customization pre-available when you create a Polymer app using the API.
 To do this, first create an app on the Polymer platform using a similar/same dataset and make all of the views and customizations that you want.